DavidLikesLearning/EffectiveBirdsongClassifier/README.md

 # EffectiveBirdsongClassifier
 We explore data augmentation, feature creation, and data selection to classify periodic signals.
-Among others, we'll test this on birdsongs.
+Among others, we test this on birdsongs.